spdk/spdk/doc/iscsi.md

 ## Configuring a LUN in the iSCSI Target {#iscsi_lun}

 Each LUN in an iSCSI target node is associated with an SPDK block device.
-See @ref bdev_getting_started for details on configuring SPDK block devices.
+See @ref bdev for details on configuring SPDK block devices.
 The block device to LUN mappings are specified in the configuration file as: